Unique Features That Make HZZK The Solution

-- Due to the excellent control of the fire and the low brick setting height, it is ideally suited to fire perforated bricks and thin walled hollow large clay blocks; this conserves top soil, minimises land degradation and reduces energy requirements for the production of bricks and clay products.
+- Due to the excellent control of the fire and the low brick setting height, the HZZK is ideally suited to fire perforated bricks and thin-walled hollow large clay blocks; this conserves topsoil, minimises land degradation and reduces energy requirements for the production of bricks and clay products.

-- Annually, up to 300 tonnes of fuel can be wasted through floor and wall heat losses and the necessity to dry out the kiln which becomes a monsoonal “sponge” in the wet season.
-There are substantial costs incurred to dry out kilns every new brick season.
+- Up to 300 tonnes of fuel can be wasted in predominant, standard Fixed Chimney Bulls Trench Kiln (FCBTK).
+This is through floor and wall heat losses and the need to dry out the kiln which becomes a monsoonal “sponge” in the wet season.
+Substantial costs are currently incurred drying out kilns each new brick season.

 WORKPLACE AND WORKER FRIENDLY

 - Comfortable, dry, safe and easier working conditions and work practices.

 - The lower brick settings, near ground level with no elevation required, decreases risk of falls and related workforce injuries.